 NWFSC values family life and has worked to develop policies that support families.
 However, employees, students, and visitors should not use the College instead of a childcare provider.
-Accordingly, minor children of employees, students, or visitors may be on campus only under the circumstances outlined below.
+Accordingly, minor children of employees, students, or visitors may be on campus only under the circumstances outlined in the employee handbook.